CONNECT NEC 2035 lays out 15-year map to deliver better rail service on the Northeast Corridor

 Stakeholders explain CONNECT NEC is an “ongoing, iterative process” and the Northeast Corridor Commission intends to update the plan in two years, as well as refine the plan as new projects, funding sources or other resources become available.

-The full plan, along with fact sheets on each of the C35 territories is available at the Northeast Corridor Commission's C35 website
+The full plan, along with fact sheets on each of the C35 territories is available at the Northeast Corridor Commission's C35 website.

-Mischa Wanek-Libman | Editor in Chief
+Mischa Wanek-Libman | Group Editorial Director

-Wanek-Libman has spent more than 20 years covering transportation issues including construction projects and engineering challenges for various commuter railroads and transit agencies.
+Wanek-Libman has held top editorial positions at freight rail and public transportation business-to-business publications including as editor-in-chief and editorial director of Mass Transit from 2018-2024.
 She has been recognized for editorial excellence through her individual work, as well as for collaborative content.

-She is an active member of the American Public Transportation Association's Marketing and Communications Committee and serves as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.
+She is an active member of the American Public Transportation Association's Marketing and Communications Committee and served 14 years as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.

-She is a graduate of Drake University, where she earned a Bachelor of Arts degree in Journalism and Mass Communication with a major in magazine journalism and a minor in business management.
+She is a graduate of Drake University in Des Moines, Iowa, where she earned a Bachelor of Arts degree in Journalism and Mass Communication.